protontypes/open-sustainable-technology/README.md

 - [climaemet](https://github.com/rOpenSpain/climaemet) - An interface to download the climatic data of the Spanish Meteorological Agency directly from R using their API and create scientific graphs.
 - [Data wrangling for the "IEA Net Zero by 2050" Roadmap](https://github.com/danielhuppmann/iea-netzero2050-datawrangler) - Transform data supporting the IEA Netzero2050 Roadmap (2021) to the IAMC format.
 - [cmip56_forcing_feedback_ecs](https://github.com/mzelinka/cmip56_forcing_feedback_ecs) - Tables Effective Radiative Forcing and Radiative Feedbacks.
+- [libRadtran](http://www.libradtran.org/) - A collection of C and Fortran functions and programs for calculation of solar and thermal radiation in the Earth's atmosphere.

 ## Natural Resources